organicdesign/distributed-backup/README.md

 1. Install macfuse.
 Eg. using homebrew: `brew install macfuse`
 2. Enable and Activate Kernel Extensions: instructions can be found here https://www.makeuseof.com/how-to-enable-third-party-kernel-extensions-apple-silicon-mac/

-## Running
+## Quickstart

-The system is setup in two parts - a client and a daemon, you will need to run the daemon first and then use it via the client.
+The system is setup in two parts - a client and a daemon, you will need to run the daemon first and then use it via the client or FUSE.

 You can add the `--help` flag to any script to get more help.